 Emily joined The Future Laboratory in 2021 after graduating from Nottingham Trent University in fashion communication and promotion.
 As a creative foresight analyst, she pilots the retail sector, and leads the visual research for fashion and luxury, as well as contributing to LS:N Global’s daily content and design-focused pieces.

 With a keen interest in LS:N Global’s Future Spaces and Sustainability topics, she is an active member of the Lab’s regeneration taskforce, which is challenging the internal structure of the organisation to better its environmental consciousness.

 What drew you to the world of trends and foresight?

-Throughout my studies I have looked to LS:N Global for world-class foresight that stretches beyond the fashion industry.
+Throughout my studies I looked to LS:N Global for world-class strategic foresight that stretches beyond the fashion industry.
 Always seeking out projects that delved deeper into consumer behaviours and societal issues, I jumped at the chance to work for a futures consultancy that would challenge me to question everything I knew about trends.